masa67/jng-template/readme.md

 * v.3.0:
   * Introduced `application.properties`, configures the name of the database.
   * `index.html` to show the version number from `pom.xml` via [Maven resource filtering](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).
+  * WARNING: instability with Maven builds in STS, sometimes the application works, sometimes not.
+Root cause unknown.
 * v.2.0: Added guidelines for running from command line.
 * v.1.0: The first functional version.